Joontae93/fmc-child/readme.md

 Hi there!
 This theme was built by [K.J.
 Roelke](https://kjroelke.online) during his time at [First Methodist Carrollton](https://firstchurch.net).
 It is a child of [Pro Theme](https://theme.co/pro) and is specifically meant for this organiztion.

+## Changelog

+## 2.2.0

+- Updated `init()`
+- Controlled `/menu` with Child Theme JS to hide Wednesday Nights that have already happened
+- Migrated customJS that adds line-breaks to sides into Child Theme.

+## Previous Versions

+- I didn't think about doing a changelog....so that's where I'm at.

+---

 ## Background

 Initially published in the summer of 2022 after KJ took over the Communications Director position, this theme is specificially meant to act similarly to an "out-of-the-box" Wordpress solution.
 The website was migrated away from an [Ekklesia360 site](https://ekklesia360.com) because that site builder, while designed specifically for churches, was too restrictive to do anything actually useful beyond posting simple content.